remcorakers/Digital-Days-2018/README.md

 Google_Vision_API.py | Code to make an API request to the Vision API.
 The API can be used to classify images.
 Google_Streaming_SST.py | Code to stream audio to google for speech recognition.
 Currently only English works.
 IBM_Watson_Assistant.py | Code to implement a IBM Watson Assistant workspace in Python.
 Alice Robot/Alice.py | If you are using one of the robots, this folder is available with some example code.
 See Alice.py for more explanation.

+The folder Chatbot_Example contains a very simple chatbot example made in Dialogflow.
+The example is used to help engineers understand how a chatbot retreives context from a chat and how entities can be retreived.

 # Starting the ZORA Robots